massachief/cw/README.md

 - Java

 # navigation
-Every task is sorted only by it's difficulty
+every task is sorted only by it's difficulty

 # about:
-I feel interested in backend programming, so it is a great idea to do some codewars katas and track them here.
+i feel interested in backend programming, so it is a great idea to do some codewars katas and track them here.